 There is no doubt that the City Hall is one of the symbols of Vienna, so you should not miss a visit when you come to Vienna.

-The Rathaus (City Hall) – All the Information
+Vienna City Hall – All the Information

-The Vienna City Hall (in German, Wiener Rathaus) was built between 1872 and 1883 in the Neo-Gothic style under the supervision of the architect Friedrich von Schmidt, who had previously built the cathedral in Cologne, Germany.
+The Vienna City Hall was built between 1872 and 1883 in the Neo-Gothic style under the supervision of the architect Friedrich von Schmidt, who had previously built the cathedral in Cologne, Germany.
 The building is reminiscent of a church, especially due to the high tower in its center, which rises to a height of 97.9 meters.
 At the top of the tower stands a metal statue of the “Iron Rathausmann,” which adds another 6 meters.

 The City Hall Tower